National Hay Association

 Section 3 – See Article VIII, Section 5.

-Section 4 – The Associate Member Relations Committee shall strive to maintain a strong relationship with the
+Section 4 – The Associate Member Relations Committee shall strive to maintain a strong relationship with the Associate Members of the Association.

 Section 6 – The Forage Organization Relations Committee shall represent the interests of the association in other forage organization affairs.
 The committee shall report significant developments among these organizations to the Board of Directors or the membership and report significant association developments to these organizations.